greg-raven/grus/_posts/2021-01-20-a-sad-day-for-humanity.md

 ---
-title: 'A sad day for humanity'
+title: "A sad day for humanity"
 layout: post
 categories:
 - Commentary